Tannerpalin/fileServer/README.md

 # fileServer
-Project 5, CS270: Systems Programming with Dr.Raphael Finkel, a file server written in C.
-Authors: Tanner Palin and Will Shapiro.
+Project 5, CS270: Systems Programming with Dr.Raphael Finkel, a file server written in C.<br/> Authors: Tanner Palin and Will Shapiro.

 ## Server
 Our actual server is found within the `filed.c` file.